sylvainlaurent/JDBC-Performance-Logger/README.md

 ## Current limitations
 - No DataSource nor XADataSource class provided
 - Only the first ResultSet of queries is logged (`Statement.getMoreResults()` works but no effort has been put to log the fetching of those ResultSets)

+## Potential ClassLoader issues
+Here are the rules to observe :
+- The jdbc-perf-logger must be able to use your bare JDBC driver
+- The DataSource you use must be able to use the jdbc-perf-logger driver classes

+Here are the most common cases with Tomcat :
+- Tomcat _shared.loader_ includes
+  - the DataSource implementation (which is by default for tomcat 7 DataSource)
+  - the bare JDBC driver
+  - the jdbc-perf-logger driver
+This is the case if you place your JDBC driver and jdbc-perf-logger driver in the `lib` directory of `CATALINA_BASE` or `CATALINA_HOME`.
+This can also be done by configuring the `catalina.properties` file.
+- your WAR file embeds the jars for
+  - the DataSource implementation
+  - the bare JDBC driver
+  - the jdbc-perf-logger driver
+- the JVM classpath includes the bare JDBC driver and the jdbc-perf-logger driver and the Tomcat _shared.loader_ includes the DataSource implementation.

 ## Source code
 The source code is available on GitHub : https://github.com/sylvainlaurent/JDBC-Performance-Logger